 Step 1: Define Your Core Values

 Your company’s core values are the beliefs that guide your business decisions.
-They should be reflected in your marketing initiatives, including your cause marketing strategy.
+Your marketing initiatives, including your cause marketing strategy, should be reflected in them.

 You must be clear on what you want to stand for and your purpose.
 What causes are important to you and your employees?
 What issues do you care about?
 Answering these questions will help you determine which causes you might want to support.